ChromiaProject/postchain-chromia/doc/provider/import_chain_tooling/manual-mode.md

 If the source chain is managed you can export it in the same way as in step 3 but configurations need to be fetched with PMC instead.
 Run:

-`pmc get-all-configurations --save` command with `--export-format` flag.
+`pmc blockchain get-all-configurations --save` command with `--export-format` flag.

 Supply the file that is outputted as `--configuration-file` in step 4.